I love when you share my recipes!

 Salmon dip ingredients in a bowl.

-Combine cream cheese, mayonnaise, 2 ounces (half) of the smoked salmon, lemon zest, lemon juice, and garlic powder in a medium bowl.
+Combine cream cheese, mayo, half of the smoked salmon, lemon zest and juice, and garlic powder in a bowl.

 Blended salmon dip.

-Using an electric hand mixer, mix everything together until well combined.
+Using an electric mixer, mix everything together until well combined.

 Salmon and onion mix ins for smoked salmon dip.

-Flake apart remaining 2 ounces of smoked salmon.
+Flake apart the remaining smoked salmon.
 Add the remaining salmon, green onions, and red onions.

 Final salmon dip with everything mixed in to it.